apify/apify-docs/docs/crawling_basics/finding_links.md

 ## [](#next) Next up

 After running the code, you will see quite a lot of links in the terminal.
-Some of them weird, because they don't start with the regular `https://` protocol.
+Some of them may look weird because they don't start with the regular `https://` protocol.
 We'll learn what to do with them in the [next chapter]({{@link crawling_basics/filtering_links.md}}).